Right-wing populism: Germany and France (1870–1900)

 German and French right-wing populism can be traced back to the period 1870–1900 in the aftermath of the Franco-Prussian War, with the nascence of two different trends in Germany and France: the Völkisch movement and Boulangism.
 Völkischen represented a romantic nationalist, racialist and, from the 1900s, antisemitic tendency in German society, as they idealised a bio-mystical "original nation" that still could be found in their views in the rural regions, a form of "primitive democracy freely subjected to their natural elites".
 In France the anti-parliamentarian Ligue des Patriotes, led by Georges Ernest Boulanger, Paul Déroulède and Maurice Barrès, called for a "plebiscitary republic", with the president elected by universal suffrage, and the popular will expressed not through elected representatives (the "corrupted elites"), but rather via "legislative plebiscites", another name for referendums.
 It also evolved to antisemitism after the Dreyfus affair (1894).
-Today the right-wing populist parties in Germany and France are Alternative for Germany and the National Rally.